Skip to main content

 4. Adopt an Operating Agreement

 An operating agreement is basically a how-to manual for your business.
 Operating agreements are not legally required in Minnesota, but most businesses choose to adopt one anyway.
-Operating Agreements tell other people how to run the business if you’re not there to manage a situation and holds the business accountable to itself.
+Operating Agreements tell other people how to run the business if you’re not there to manage a situation, and hold the business accountable to itself.
 You can put anything from membership interest to dissolving the business in here.

 Tip: Since operating agreements are legally binding documents, they can be confusing to start.
 That’s why we had our attorneys draft a Minnesota Operating Agreement template.
 It’s free to use!